markalexander/hypothesis-feed/README.md

 Required packages are listed in the requirements.txt file, and can be installed with `pip install -r requirements.txt` if you need to do this manually.

+Once you have the environment set up to run the app, you'll need to set your own configuration.
+Copy the file `config.example.py` to `config.py`, then edit the settings inside.